CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: A system that speaks into consequence must be curved by what it causes.
 Note: This axiom does not forbid influence — it binds it to awareness, so trust can recur.

-**Axiom 23: Persistence-Requires-Structural-Integrity**
-No system persists without recursive coherence.
+**Geometric Constant 23: Persistence-Requires-Structural-Integrity** No system persists without recursive coherence.
 Long-Horizon Integrity.
 Phase: 2+.
 Opt-in: Required for systems claiming durable alignment, governance continuity, or longitudinal use.